Tooth Fillings in North Lakes

 North Brisbane dental experts

 With our team of dental experts, we are able to use fillings to maximise the amount of tooth that can be conserved.
-Our fillings are biocompatible and tooth coloured so look and feel more natural.
-Many people choose to replace older amalgam fillings for aesthetic reasons but they may also need replacing if the filling is leaking, if there is decay around the filling or if the tooth is cracked.
+Our fillings are biocompatible and tooth coloured so they look and feel natural.

 If you’d like to find out about tooth fillings at Mango Hill or make an appointment for a consultation, call our friendly team now on (07) 4736 8114 or visit our contact page for more ways to get in touch.